Proposing a New "Red Hat Partners" Category for the Ansible Forum

 We also don’t want to go too far and give the impression that the forum is an “official” Red Hat support channel.
 The scope for using the forum for Red Hat partner communication is limited to technical concerns around collection development and maintenance.

 If a partner needs help with their Red Hat account in some way, that is not appropriate or relevant to the forum.
 We won’t approve and will delete any such posts (while providing assistance through the “official” channels).
-This is a community forum, not a place to get Red Hat support.
-“Sir, this is a Wendys.”
+This is a forum for community participation, not a place to get product support.

 The goal is to bring partners closer to the community so folks can get visibility into the certification process.
 We also want partners to collaborate here like anyone else to participate in discussion and help each other out.